omkarcloud/google-maps-scraper/README.md

 1. First choose your target country.
 2. Then choose the richest cities in that country.
-3. Use Zoom 18 Search Strategy for maximum results, for the chosen cities.
+3. Use Zoom 18 Search Strategy for maximum results.
 4. Reach out via cold calls or personalized emails—show how your product/service solves their problems.

 **Examples:**